svl-at-asu/Exploring-AR-Impact-Paper-Scripts/Supplemental Materials/ReadMe.txt

 VideoEncodingEventTable.csv

-This file contains the data on utterance counts broken down based on who was speaking to whom.
+This file contains the data on all qualitatively coded participant events: Utterances, Gestures, and Looks.
 This data was generated during the video encoding process.

 This csv file has the following columns: